Language-Research-Technology/ldac-profile/profile/profile.md

 >(loosely) to a record of a single communication event.
 An item is
 >often associated with a single text, audio or video resource but could
 >include a number of resources, for example, the different channels of
->audio recording or an audio recording and associated textual
+>audio recording, or an audio recording and associated textual
 >transcript.
 Items are grouped into collections which might correspond
 >to curated corpora such as ACE or informal collections such as a
 >sample of documents from the AustLit archive